polterguy/phosphorusfive/core/p5.webapp/system42/components/bootstrap/windows/README.md

 ![alt tag](/core/p5.webapp/system42/components/bootstrap/windows/sys42-windows-modal-validation-error-screenshot.png)

+You can of course still close the window by clicking the "X", or outside of the modal window, to evaluate its *[sys42.windows.modal.cancel]*.

 ## [sys42.windows.wizard] - Easily collect and update data

 This Active Event allows you to even more easily than by using the *[sys42.windows.modal]* Active Event collect data from the user.